 Fueled by an amazing entrepreneurial spirit, Northwest Arkansas emerged from modest beginnings to become one of the nation's most dynamic economic regions.
 A unique confluence of business and education power the area.
 Industry leaders such as Walmart, Tyson Foods and J.B.
 Hunt started here, and their presence continues to drive growth here.
 The University of Arkansas, John Brown University and NorthWest Arkansas Community College provide resources to small- and mid-sized companies to help stimulate growth.

-Northwest Arkansas, on average, increases its population by about 24 people per day, putting the region among the nation's fastest-growing metropolitan areas.
+With about 500,000 residents, Northwest Arkansas is among the nation's fastest-growing metropolitan areas.
 It's increasing jobs at a faster rate than most metros in the U.S., too.

 This website is an excellent gateway to Northwest Arkansas, but there are many ways to learn about the region.
 Check out these resources:

-Digital Ambassadors: Join the more than 400 volunteers who share positive news on Twitter, Facebook, Instagram and LinkedIn in the Northwest Arkansas Digital Ambassadors program.
+Digital Ambassadors: Join the more than 450 volunteers who share positive news on Twitter, Facebook, Instagram and LinkedIn in the Northwest Arkansas Digital Ambassadors program.
 About once a week, ambassadors help share a message about Northwest Arkansas with all their social media friends. connections and followers.
 Our top ambassadors win prizes.
+Sign up to be an ambassador by clicking here.
 Learn details of the program by clicking here.

 Northwest Arkansas Education Report Card: The Northwest Arkansas Council works with the University of Arkansas Office for Education Policy on an annual report about education from kindergarten through college.
 We're proud of our schools, and there are excellent opportunities to be discovered!